Zeppelin Museum Friedrichshafen: Media room

-Zeppelin Cabinet of Curiosities
+Zeppelin cabinet of curiosities

-The cabinet hosts many small pieces of zeppelin history: coins, porcelain, postal documents, tin toys, and Zeppelin bibelot of all kinds.
-Numerous exhibits are presented in large display cases.
-Additional background information can be found on iPads showing 3D models of the exhibits.
+The cabinet hosts many small pieces of Zeppelin history: coins, porcelain, postal documents, tin toys and Zeppelin bibelot of all types.

-Uplift, Propulsion, Aerodynamics – Giants in Motion
+Uplift, propulsion, aerodynamic

-This wing of the museum is specially designed for children and young-at-hearts.
-Numerous experiments, original exhibits, and touchable replicas invite visitors to interact with the displays and try them out on their own.
+This wing of the museum is specially designed for children.
+Numerous experiments, original exhibits, and touchable replicas allow visitors to interact with the displays and try them out on their own.

 Art collection

 In the art collection, the connection between art and the subject of Zeppelins is established.
 The present collection was started in 1948, as the old museum had been completely destroyed by bombs during World War II.
-Of particular importance are works of art by artists who went into Inner Emigration at the time of the Third Reich and retired to the Lake Constance region like Otto Dix, Max Ackermann, Willi Baumeister, Erich Heckel, Julius Bissier, and others.
+Of particular importance are works of art by artists who went into Inner Emigration at the time of the Third Reich and retired to the Lake Constance region such as Otto Dix, Max Ackermann, Willi Baumeister and Erich Heckel.

 Héctor Zamora's Sciame de dirigibili – Zeppelin Swarms

-The first of the art exhibits to be encountered in the museum, these little Zeppelins are part of the art work Zeppelin Swarms by Héctor Zamora (1974, Mexico City, Mexico) which defines the connection between the technology and the art departments.
+The first of the art exhibits to be encountered in the museum, these little Zeppelins are part of the art work Zeppelin Swarms by Héctor Zamora.

-His project, first shown at the 53rd Venice Biennale, stimulates the viewer's imagination.
-The visitors become witnesses to an event in Venice that actually never happened, an invasion of Venice by a large number of Zeppelins.
-For this purpose, Zamora shows the Zeppelin swarm in different art genres: post cards, drawings, paintings by venetian street artists, advertisement in the press, and an animated video which was spread on the internet.
-While actual swarm of zeppelins over Venice did not take place, the photographs are very realistic.

-The only real and visible element that actually appeared in the cityscape of Venice was an airship, which was shown stuck between two houses.
-Now, its deflated hull covers the floor of the major exhibition space.

 Man and Technology – Man and Nature

 The section Man and Technology demonstrates the high level of creativity and innovation that humans are capable of when it comes to technology and art.
 The focus is on man and his position in the interplay between technology, nature, and faith.

-In the section man and nature, it is shown that the relation between humans and nature is an emotional, aesthetic, and religious connection, which changed over the centuries.
+In the section Man and nature, it is shown that the relation between humans and nature is an emotional, aesthetic and religious connection, which changed over the centuries.
 The term "natural landscape" developed because of the industrialization and its impact on nature and landscape.